yt-project/yt/doc/source/developing/testing.rst

    $ nosetests --with-answer-testing --local --local-dir $HOME/Documents/test --answer-store frontends.tipsy

-This command will create a set of local answers from the tipsy frontend tests and store them in ``$HOME/Documents/test`` (this does not have to be, but can be the same directory as your ``test_data_dir`` configuration variable).
-To run the tipsy frontend's answer tests using a different yt changeset, update to that changeset, recompile if necessary, and run the tests using the following
+This command will create a set of local answers from the tipsy frontend tests and store them in ``$HOME/Documents/test`` (this can but does not have to be the same directory as the ``test_data_dir`` configuration variable defined in your ``.yt/config`` file).
+To run the tipsy frontend's answer tests using a different yt changeset, update to that changeset, recompile if necessary, and run the tests using the following command:
-command:

 .. code-block:: bash